imchocomint/hyprplus/README.md

 - [ ] Make installing -dev and -dbgsym packages completely optional
 - [ ] Adding more support: multiple other hypr* tools, rofi-wayland, wallust and so on
 - [ ] Pushing packages to Debian's repositories ~~(once GCC 15 comes to sid)~~ yay
-- [ ] making hyprland-git a source-only package; replace it with hyprland tagged release
+- [ ] making hyprland-git a source-only package; ~~replace it with hyprland tagged release~~ done

 ## Quirks
-- hyprctl still marks version as 0.50.0; fastfetch didn't; also hyprctl reports that you're on latest commit.
+- (hyprland-git) hyprctl still marks version as 0.50.0; fastfetch didn't; also hyprctl reports that you're on latest commit.
 If you want to, just compile and install Hyprland from scratch.
+Fixed in Hyprland tagged release.
 - Slow download speed over GitHub.
 Mirrored to SourceForge.

 ## Guide